Green your visit to Lancaster

 One of the best ways to experience a new destination is through enjoying the local food and drink!
 There are many cafés and restaurants, which celebrate local produce as well as various farmers markets that sell farm to fork produce like Lancaster’s Charter Market*, Countryside Meats and Greenland’s Farm.

-*Lancaster’s Charter Market will be reopening on Saturday 27th June and will be open every Saturday and Wednesday.
+*Lancaster’s Charter Market can be found at Lancaster’s historic Dalton Square and is open every Saturday and Wednesday.

 Get around on foot

 Lancaster is a small historic city and is best explored on foot.
 Pop into our Visitor Information Centre for a free visitor map or download one of our self-guided heritage trails or walking guides from our website.